 1. Help Them Feel Safe and Comfortable

-Some children may jump for joy at the thought of the new milestone and can switch from tub to shower on the first try.
-Others may be reluctant to stop bath time and require a little more nurturing, love, and support to help them feel comfortable.
+Some children may jump for joy at the thought of the new milestone and can switch from the tub to the shower on the first try.
+Others may be reluctant to stop bath time and need a little more reassurance and support to help them feel comfortable.
 No matter the case, it’s best to put safety measures in place to avoid injuries and help ease their nerves.

 Place a shower mat in your tub or on your tile to prevent slips or falls.
 To help get your kiddo excited about showering, buy them a few showering treats, such as a bath sponge, body wash, and new shampoo and conditioner.